The 2026 Bali Hope Swimrun

 Making a big difference on Nusa Lembongan

-A group of community projects on Lembongan are supporting locals to build a recycling infrastructure and increase environmental awareness among the islands next generation of leaders and they need our help.
+A group of community projects on Lembongan are working to build a recycling infrastructure, raise environmental awareness among the island's next generation, and restore the coral reefs that underpin the entire marine ecosystem.
+Your fundraising goes directly to that work.

 FAQ